taf2/curb/README.markdown

 line (alter paths to your curl location, but remember to use forward slashes):

     gem install curb --platform=ruby -- --with-curl-lib=C:/curl-7.39.0-devel-mingw32/lib --with-curl-include=C:/curl-7.39.0-devel-mingw32/include

+Note that with Windows moving from one method of compiling to another as of Ruby `2.4` (DevKit -> MYSYS2), the usage of Ruby `2.4+` with this gem on windows is unlikely to work.
+It is advised to use the latest version of Ruby 2.3 available [HERE](https://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.3.3.exe)

 Or, if you downloaded the archive: